MrJackey/UnityUtilities/README.md

 ### DisplayName | [Link](Assets/Scripts/Utilities/Attributes/DisplayNameAttribute.cs)

-Adding a `DisplayName` attribute to a field lets you override the label of the field when drawn in the inspector.
+The `DisplayName` attribute on a field overrides the label of the field when drawn in the inspector.

 ## Other Utilities

 Aside from the utilities described above, I also have some other mixed ones in the [Assets/Scripts/Utilities/](Assets/Scripts/Utilities/) folder.
-These are mostly simple quality of life extension methods and static utility methods but also some other useful things like a SerializableGUID.
+These are mostly simple quality of life extension methods and static utility methods but also some other useful things like a `SerializableGUID` type.